-- ODP Area 2 to align with ODP Area 3; - Provision of main east-west road linking Southfield Drive to Ellesmere Road south of Edward Street; - Provision of main north-south road linking Edward Street to main east-west road west of Ellesmere Road; - Provision of Rail trail route, and main pedestrian and cycle links to the township and university; - Provision of main pedestrian and cycle links along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway; - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows and secondary flow paths or flood capacity measures away from residential property; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary; Recommendation 37) - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows; - Provision of a 20m reserve along the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway: - Provision of a building setback and landscape buffer adjacent to Ellesmere Road; - Provision of a minimum net density of 10 households per hectare averaged over the ODP area:
+- ODP Block 2 to align with ODP Block 1 and ODP Block 3; - Provision of main east-west road linking Southfield Drive to Ellesmere Road south of Edward Street; - Provision of main north-south road linking Edward Street to main east-west road west of Ellesmere Road; - Provision of Rail trail route, and main pedestrian and cycle links to the township and university; - Provision of main pedestrian and cycle links alongside the eastern side of the Liffey (L1) waterway and both sides of the L2 waterway; - Provision of a comprehensive stormwater/wetland system, including stormwater wetland areas where required to accommodate necessary flows and secondary flow paths or flood capacity measures away from residential property; - Provision of wells and water pumping facilities to provide sufficient capacity for all future growth in this area, including main truck connections where necessary. - Provision of a reticulated wastewater system and pumping stations with capacity to accommodate necessary flows. - Provision of 20m reserve along each side of the Liffey (L1) waterway: - Treatment of the rural/urban interface adjacent to Ellesmere Road; - ODP 2 Block to provide for a minimum 585 dwellings.